samps7/LoL-Auto-Balancer/README.md

 https://colab.research.google.com/drive/1zr6E8vL-ijOGi2RaWapkCWjnAIzYa3xS?usp=sharing

 # What Is This?
 This is a League of Legends team balancer that synthesizes player data to create the most balanced team matchups by first prioritizing lane match ups then switching members of each lane match-up to create the ideal league game where everyone can have fun against people near their skill level.
+### Personal/Organizational Use:
-Email me @ [ssovi@berkeley.edu](mailto:ssovi@berkeley.edu) if you would like a copy of the corresponding Google form and Google sheet to use the tool for yourself or your organization.
+Email me at [ssovi@berkeley.edu](mailto:ssovi@berkeley.edu) if you would like a copy of the corresponding Google form and Google sheet to use the tool for yourself or your organization.
 # HOW TO RUN:
 First, run the first code cell to update the data of players